ibbles/LearningUnreal/Rendering Performance Profiling And Analysis.md

 )

 [_5 Tips to Optimize Environments in Unreal Engine 4_ - Texture Size, by Jakub Haluszczak @ youtube.com 2021](https://youtu.be/gZkKcaF4Ifk?t=461)

+## Light Complexity

+Color-code each pixel based on how expensive lighting calculation was performed for that pixel.
+(I think.)
+Blue is good, red is bad, white is really bad.
+See [[Lighting And Shadow Performance]] for tips on how to improve lighting performance.

 # Statistics Window